andreasrkj/unnamedvisualizer/README.md

 ### Known issues:
 - Central pixel is VERY bright on all scales, this is possibly due to a problem with the call to RADMC-3D.
 It causes a very high emission (roughly the size of the beam) in the center of the image, which causes oversubtraction due to the side lobes of the beam when running simALMA and thus mildly to very negative emission.
 This can cause problems for velocity maps.
-- More testing needed, but it is currently recommended to run RADMC-3D and simALMA separately (so first call with casa=False and high number of threads, then with casa=True and low number of threads), as the function seems to slow down with high number of threads. (?)Æ
+- More testing needed, but it is currently recommended to run RADMC-3D and simALMA separately (so first call with casa=False and high number of threads, then with casa=True and low number of threads), as the function seems to slow down with high number of threads. (?)